-As of July 1, 2017, Seaboard had short-term uncommitted lines of credit totaling \$382 million and a committed line of credit totaling \$100 million.
-Borrowings under the uncommitted lines of credit totaled \$142 million, with the majority related to foreign subsidiaries.
-Seaboard's borrowing capacity under its uncommitted lines was further reduced by letters of credit totaling \$7 million.
-There was no outstanding balance as of July 1, 2017 under the committed line of credit.
+As of September 30, 2017, Seaboard had short-term uncommitted credit lines totaling \$419 million and a committed line totaling \$100 million.
+Borrowings under the uncommitted credit lines totaled \$97 million, with all amounts drawn related to foreign subsidiaries.
+Seaboard's borrowing capacity under its uncommitted lines was further reduced by letters of credit totaling \$3 million.
+There was no outstanding balance as of September 30, 2017 under the committed line, which was recently renewed for another year until September 28, 2018.

-As of July 1, 2017, Seaboard had an unsecured term loan, which matures in 2022, with a balance of \$491 million and \$23 million of foreign subsidiary debt, primarily denominated in Argentine pesos.
-Seaboard was in compliance with all restrictive covenants related to these loans and facilities as of July 1, 2017.
-See Note 7 to the condensed consolidated financial statements for current debt balances and for a summary of Seaboard's contingent obligations, including guarantees issued to support certain activities of non-consolidated affiliates or third parties who provide services for Seaboard.
+As of September 30, 2017, Seaboard had an unsecured term loan, which matures in 2022, with a balance of \$488 million and \$53 million of foreign subsidiary debt, primarily denominated in Argentine pesos.
+During the third quarter of 2017, Seaboard's Sugar segment refinanced certain notes payable with a short-term loan denominated in Argentine pesos valued at approximately \$32 million as of September 30, 2017.
+The short-term loan incurs a fixed rate of interest of 23% until its maturity on February 7, 2018.

+Seaboard was in compliance with all restrictive covenants related to these credit lines and loans as of September 30, 2017.
+See Note 7 to the condensed consolidated financial statements for current debt balances and a summary of Seaboard's contingent obligations, including guarantees issued to support certain activities of non-consolidated affiliates or third parties who provide services for Seaboard.

-As of July 1, 2017, Seaboard had cash and short-term investments of \$1,461 million and additional total net working capital of \$705 million.
+As of September 30, 2017, Seaboard had cash and short-term investments of \$1,419 million and additional total net working capital of \$795 million.
 Accordingly, management believes Seaboard's combination of internally generated cash, liquidity, capital resources and borrowing capabilities will be adequate for its existing operations and any currently known potential plans for expansion of existing operations or business segments for 2017.
 Management intends to continue seeking opportunities for expansion in the industries in which Seaboard operates, utilizing existing liquidity, available borrowing capacity and other financing alternatives.

-As of July 1, 2017, \$438 million of the \$1,461 million of cash and short-term investments were held by Seaboard's foreign subsidiaries, and Seaboard could be required to accrue and pay taxes to repatriate these funds if needed for Seaboard's operations in the United States ("U.S.").
-However, Seaboard's intent is to permanently reinvest these funds outside the U.S., and current plans do not demonstrate a need to repatriate them to fund Seaboard's U.S. operations.
+As of September 30, 2017, \$446 million of the \$1,419 million of cash and short-term investments were held by Seaboard's foreign subsidiaries, and Seaboard could be required to accrue and pay taxes to repatriate these funds if needed for Seaboard's operations in the U.S. However, Seaboard's intent is to permanently reinvest these funds outside the U.S., and current plans do not demonstrate a need to repatriate them to fund Seaboard's U.S. operations.

-In each of the first and second quarters of 2017, Seaboard declared and paid quarterly dividends of \$1.50 per share of common stock.
-On August 2, 2017, Seaboard declared another quarterly dividend of \$1.50 per share of common stock payable on August 24, 2017.
+In each of the first three quarters of 2017, Seaboard declared and paid quarterly dividends of \$1.50 per share of common stock.
+On November 1, 2017, Seaboard declared another quarterly dividend of \$1.50 per share of common stock payable on November 24, 2017.
 Seaboard's Board of Directors intends that Seaboard will continue to pay quarterly dividends for the reasonably foreseeable future, with the amount of any dividends being dependent upon such factors as Seaboard's financial condition, results of operations and current and anticipated cash needs, including capital requirements.